AIDS Prevention

 Vision and virtue

 There is a connection between vision and virtue.
 One has to see correctly before one can act correctly.
+It is for this reason that the person of Jesus Christ becomes the model of character and moral development.

 Concern and influence